catid/calico/README.md

 look more random.
 The obfuscation used is to first subtract off the MAC tag from it, and then XOR the 24-bit value 0x286AD7.

-To generate the MAC tag with Poly1305, the first 64-byte block of ChaCha output is set aside until after encryption completes.
-The low 32 bytes of it are used to key Poly1305.
-During Poly1305 evaluation, the last block is padded by a "0x01" byte and then all zeroes.

 #### Decryption

 Message decryption and authentication is performed by `calico_datagram_decrypt`.
 It reads the 24-bit truncated IV from the overhead and uses the last accepted IV to expand it back to the full 64-bit IV value.
 The IV is checked to make sure it was not previous accepted, to avoid replay attacks.
 Using the IV and remote datagram key it initializes the ChaCha cipher.
-It then generates the first 64 bytes of ChaCha block output and uses it to key the Poly1305 MAC.
-The MAC tag for the encrypted message is recalculated and it is compared to the provided one in the overhead of the message in constant-time.
+The SipHash MAC tag for the encrypted message is recalculated and it is compared to the provided one in the overhead of the message in constant-time.
 If the MAC tag does not match, then the message is rejected.
 The message is then decrypted.
 And the IV is marked as having been accepted.